Health belief model

-The health belief model (HBM) is a social psychological health behavior change model developed to explain and predict health-related behaviors, particularly in regard to the uptake of health services.
-The HBM was developed in the 1950s by social psychologists at the U.S. Public Health Service and remains one of the best known and most widely used theories in health behavior research.
-The HBM suggests that people's beliefs about health problems, perceived benefits of action and barriers to action, and self-efficacy explain engagement (or lack of engagement) in health-promoting behavior.
-A stimulus, or cue to action, must also be present in order to trigger the health-promoting behavior.
+In social psychology, the health belief model (HBM) is a psychological framework used to explain and predict individuals' potentially detrimental behaviors, attitudes and beliefs on their health.
+Developed in the 1950s by social psychologists at the United States Public Health Service, the model examines how perceptions of susceptibility to illness, the severity of health conditions, the benefits of preventive care, and barriers to healthcare influence behavior.
+The HBM is widely used in health behavior research and public health interventions to understand and promote engagement in health-protective behaviors.
+It also incorporates concepts similar to the transtheoretical model like self-efficacy, or confidence in one's ability to take action, and identifies the role of cues to action or stimulus, such as health campaigns or medical advice, in prompting behavior change.

 History

 One of the first theories of health behavior, the HBM was developed in 1950s by social psychologists Irwin M. Rosenstock, Godfrey M. Hochbaum, S. Stephen Kegeles, and Howard Leventhal at the U.S. Public Health Service.
-At that time, researchers and health practitioners were worried because few people were getting screened for tuberculosis(TB), even if mobile X-ray cars went to neighborhoods.
+At that time, researchers and health practitioners were worried because few people were getting screened for tuberculosis (TB), even if mobile X-ray cars went to neighborhoods.
 The HBM has been applied to predict a wide variety of health-related behaviors such as being screened for the early detection of asymptomatic diseases and receiving immunizations.
-More recently, the model has been applied to understand intentions to vaccinate (e.g. COVID-19), responses to symptoms of disease, compliance with medical regimens, lifestyle behaviors (e.g., sexual risk behaviors), and behaviors related to chronic illnesses, which may require long-term behavior maintenance in addition to initial behavior change.
+More recently, the model has been applied to understand intentions to vaccinate (e.g. COVID-19), preventive measures to combat the spread of COVID-19 at a social gathering (such as getting tested or limiting the number of attendees) responses to symptoms of disease, compliance with medical regimens, lifestyle behaviors (e.g. sexual risk behaviors), and behaviors related to chronic illnesses, which may require long-term behavior maintenance in addition to initial behavior change.
 Amendments to the model were made as late as 1988 to incorporate emerging evidence within the field of psychology about the role of self-efficacy in decision-making and behavior.

 Theoretical constructs

 The HBM theoretical constructs originate from theories in Cognitive Psychology.
-In early twentieth century, cognitive theorists believed that reinforcements operated by affecting expectations rather than by affecting behavior straightly.
+In early twentieth century, cognitive theorists believed that reinforcements operated by affecting expectations rather than bys affecting behavior straightly.
 Mental processes are severe consists of cognitive theories that are seen as expectancy-value models, because they propose that behavior is a function of the degree to which people value a result and their evaluation of the expectation, that a certain action will lead that result.
 In terms of the health-related behaviors, the value is avoiding sickness.
-The expectation is that a certain health action could prevent the condition for which people consider they might be at risk.
+The expectation is that a certain health action could prevents the condition for which people consider they might be at risk.

 The following constructs of the HBM are proposed to vary between individuals and predict engagement in health-related behaviors.